 Determining fault in a chain-reaction car accident can be difficult, especially one involving a number of vehicles and drivers.

-Chain-reaction accidents are a common type of multi-vehicle car accidents.
+Chain-reaction accidents are a common type of multi-vehicle car accident.
 This type of accident occurs when one rear-end collision affects a series of vehicles.
 Chain-reaction accidents often involve the vehicles in front of the first vehicle, if the first vehicle fails to avoid collision with a series of cars moving or standing in front of it.
 Determining fault in this type of car accident can be difficult, simply because this type of accident involves a number of vehicles and drivers.

 Liability for Chain-Reaction Truck Accidents